Home » Pork Tenderloin with Pickapeppa Glaze and Pineapple Salsa

 Pineapple Salsa

-1 ripe pineapple, rind cut off and cut in small pieces
+1 ripe pineapple, rind cut off, core removed, then cut in small pieces

 1 medium red bell pepper, in small dice